University Catalog

 Master of Education (M.Ed.)

-The Master of Education degree in Curriculum and Instruction (M.Ed.), a 30-hour non-thesis degree, is a broad-based degree that enables students to pursue academic and professional goals within an individualized program.
+The Master of Education degree in Curriculum and Instruction (M.Ed.), a 30-hour (thesis or non-thesis) degree, is a broad-based degree that enables students to pursue academic and professional goals within an individualized program.
 Following are possible master’s degree options.

 M.Ed. in Curriculum and Instruction

-This particular master’s degree option is ideal for students desiring a pedagogical foundation in education in addition to an 18-hour concentration of a particular resource area or academic discipline.
+This particular master’s degree option is ideal for students desiring a pedagogical foundation in education in addition to an 18-hour concentration of a particular research area or academic discipline.
 A common core of 12 hours of graduate education coursework in instructional strategies, curriculum design, and research are required.
 Students also choose from a variety of certifications available through the College of Education and Health Professions to incorporate into their master’s degree plan (see the section on Professional Certifications), or they may choose to incorporate up to 18 hours of graduate coursework from disciplines outside of Education.
-For example, a degree plan for a student who desires TESOL (Teaching English to Speakers of Other Languages) certification would include the required 12 hours of coursework in Education along with the 18 hours of Linguistics coursework from the Program in Linguistics.
+For example, a degree plan for a student completing a non-thesis degree who desires TESOL (Teaching English to Speakers of Other Languages) certification would include the required 12 hours of coursework in Education along with the 18 hours of Linguistics coursework from the Program in Linguistics.
+Alternatively, a student completing a thesis with an interest in geoscience education research may complete the 12 hours of required core Education coursework, 3 hours of guided research, 9 hours of Earth and Environmental Science coursework, and 6 hours of thesis work.
 The Graduate Advisor works with students in creating a degree plan that meets their professional needs and goals.
 (Note: The Graduate Advisor and graduate faculty must approve all coursework included in a degree plan.)
 This degree does not require a student to hold a teacher certificate.
 See the Curriculum and Instruction degree program page on the College of Education website at for more details on the program.

 M.Ed. in Curriculum and Instruction - Science Education